 GPS: Know where you are, how far you’ve gone, and how to get to safety at all times.

-Rope: You may need to tie your boat to shore at times.
+Rope: You may need to tie your boat to shore or your tent at times.

 First Aid Kit: If you bring a prepackaged one, make sure it has everything you need.